CHTC/tutorial-rstudio-to-chtc/README.md

 ## Run Example Calculation as Multiple Jobs

-In the previous section, you submitted a single job to run the `example.R` script as-is, which used a `for` loop to analyze the three datasets.
-In this section, we will make some changes so that each dataset is analyzed in a separate job.
+This last step is the easiest!
+Now we want to run three jobs, one for each of our data files.

 To understand why you might want to do this, consider a more realistic example: instead of 3 datasets that only take seconds to analyze,